nieve/Stereo/README.markdown

 Currently the add-in contains:

-* Generating classes from not-yet-existing classes references
+* Generating classes and interfaces from not-yet-existing types references.
+Interfaces are generated following name conventions (i.e. ISomething).
-* Renaming namespaces (only usings and namespace declerations, not working for classes yet).
+* Renaming namespaces - usings, namespace declerations and full type names references.

+Forkings, testing, bugs & issues, ideas and requests are welcome!

-More info to come...
+(More info to come...)